-A series of visual simulations were prepared from KOPs 1 through 13, with both wind turbine options depicted, and are included in Attachment B. No simulations were developed from either of the unnumbered KOP viewing locations (e.g., Horse Heaven Hills Recreation Area or dispersed residences within foreground distance zone).
+A series of visual simulations were prepared from KOPs 1 through 16, with both wind turbine options depicted, and are included in Attachment B. No simulations were developed from either of the unnumbered KOP viewing locations (e.g., Horse Heaven Hills Recreation Area or dispersed residences within foreground distance zone).
 Existing condition photographs were taken using standard focal lengths to most closely represent the human field of view.
-In order to create photographic simulations, a three-dimensional model of the turbine, solar array, and transmission line layouts were placed in the photographic view, taking into consideration Project topography (elevation) and distance from the observation point.
+In order to create photographic simulations, a threedimensional model of the turbine, solar array, and transmission line layouts were placed in the photographic view, taking into consideration Project topography (elevation) and distance from the observation point.
 Simulated turbines, solar arrays, and transmission lines were aligned to the photographs and the model rendered and composited to create the visualizations.
-Some of the KOP locations have multiple simulations looking in different directions, such as KOP 2, which includes potential views of the Project to both the southeast and southwest (Horse Heaven Wind Farm, LLC 2021b).
+Some of the KOP locations have multiple simulations looking in different directions, such as KOP 2, which includes potential views of the Project to both the southeast and southwest (Horse Heaven Wind Farm, LLC 2022).
+Visual simulations from KOPs 3, 5, 6, and 7, included in the draft environmental impact statement (EIS), were updated to reduce the effect of atmospheric conditions to best depict Project visibility under exceptionally clear atmospheric conditions.
+This included taking new photographs from these viewpoints, as well as digitally dehazing and replacing the sky in the existing photographs.
+The original and edited photographs are provided for each of these representative viewpoints in Attachment B. Additionally, three new KOPs (KOP 14, 15, and 16) with visual simulations were added to the analysis based on public comments on the Project's draft EIS.
+The existing photographs and visual simulation from KOP 14 were also updated to reduce the effect of atmospheric conditions and to depict Project visibility under exceptionally clear atmospheric conditions.